dleather/QuadraticKalman.jl/README.md

 The package is especially valuable for:
 - Econometric analysis with non-linear dynamics
 - Financial modeling with quadratic effects
-- Signal processing with state-dependent noise
+- Spatial filtering with interactions.

 ## Installation